wltechblog/bflt/README.md

 # Building

-You will need a Go compiler (https://go.dev/dl/) with gccgo (https://go.dev/doc/install/gccgo)
+You will need a Go compiler (https://go.dev/dl/) with gccgo (https://go.dev/doc/install/gccgo) and the dependencies of the Fyne toolkit (https://developer.fyne.io/started/#prerequisites)

 Once those are met, installing/updating shoudl be a single command: